Understanding Vaccine Ingredients

 Scroll down for a full explainer on each of these types of vaccines!

-All vaccines are monitored for safety, which includes the safety of the ingredients in vaccines.
-The main ingredients in vaccines are antigens, which is the substance that the immune system sees as foreign.
+All vaccines are monitored for safety, including the safety of their ingredients.
+The main ingredients in vaccines are antigens , which are the substances that the immune system sees as foreign.
 Since the immune system knows this is not part of the body, it fights it off and then remembers it should the body encounter it again.
 Vaccine antigens are either altered, weakened, or killed so that they don’t cause disease.

 Ingredients in vaccines have specific and necessary functions.
-They’re added in very small amounts and when the vaccines reach the body, the trace amounts of ingredients that are left are safe for humans.
-Most of the additional ingredients in vaccines are in our environment, things we eat and drink every day, and other medications that are safe for humans.
+They’re added in very small amounts, and when the vaccines reach the body, the trace amounts of ingredients that are left are safe for humans.
+Most of the additional ingredients in vaccines are found in our environment, in the things we eat and drink every day, and in other medications that are safe for humans.

-If someone has an allergy to a component in a vaccine, it’s important to let the person administering the vaccine so that they can be watched for any allergic reaction after getting the vaccine.
+If someone has an allergy to a component of a vaccine, it’s important to let the person administering the vaccine know so they can be monitored for any allergic reaction after vaccination.
 Severe allergic reactions to vaccines are very rare.

 Resources:

-Vaccines that are drawn from multi-dose vials are required to include a preservative.
-A multi-dose vial is one that contains more than one dose of the vaccine.
+Thimerosal, a preservative, was used in multi-dose vial vaccines that contained multiple doses in each vial.
 Every time a new needle is used to draw up a vaccine, the vial is susceptible to contamination with bacteria or fungi.
-Since 1968, the United States Code of Federal Regulations has required the addition of a preservative to multi-dose vials of vaccines so that they do not become contaminated.
-Tragic consequences have followed the use of multi-dose vials that did not contain a preservative (including deaths) and are the driving force for this requirement.
+Since 1968, the United States Code of Federal Regulations has required the addition of a preservative to multi-dose vials of vaccines to prevent contamination.
+Tragic consequences have followed the use of multi-dose vials that did not contain a preservative (including deaths), and are the driving force for this requirement.

 Mercury is a naturally occurring element found in our environment.
-Some types of bacteria in the environment take mercury and change it into methylmercury, which is different from ethylmercury.
-Methylmercury works its way into the food chain in fish, animals, and humans, and at high levels can be toxic to people and cause damage to the nervous system.
+Some bacteria in the environment take up mercury and convert it to methylmercury, which differs from ethylmercury.
+Methylmercury enters the food chain through fish and other animals and, at high levels, can be toxic to people and damage the nervous system.
 Over a lifetime, everyone is exposed to some level of methylmercury.

-Even though there is no evidence that thimerosal is dangerous in vaccines, in 2001, thimerosal was taken out of childhood vaccines in the U.S. to reduce overall mercury exposure in infants.
+Although there is no evidence that thimerosal is dangerous in vaccines, in 2001 it was removed from childhood vaccines in the US to reduce overall mercury exposure in infants.
 Vaccines containing thimerosal were either reformulated or put into single-dose vials.

-Measles, mumps, and rubella (MMR), chickenpox (varicella), inactivated polio (IPV), rotavirus, and pneumococcal conjugate vaccines (PCV) have never contained thimerosal as a preservative.
+Measles, mumps, and rubella vaccine (MMR), chickenpox vaccine (varicella), polio vaccine (IPV), rotavirus vaccine , and pneumococcal conjugate vaccine (PCV) have never contained thimerosal as a preservative.

 Watch Now: Is there mercury (thimerosal) in vaccines?
 Is that dangerous?

-Formaldehyde is not only found in our environment, but it plays a part in our metabolism and is essential in the synthesis of DNA and amino acids (building blocks of proteins) that our bodies depend on every day.
-Humans have detectable levels of natural formaldehyde in their bloodstream all the time.
+Formaldehyde is found not only in our environment but also plays a role in our metabolism and is essential for the synthesis of DNA and amino acids (the building blocks of proteins) that our bodies depend on every day.
+Humans have detectable levels of natural formaldehyde in their bloodstream at all times.
 In fact, many of our food and drink products contain formaldehyde, including some fruits, vegetables, dairy products, meats, seafood, and beverages like soda, tea, and alcohol.

 Adjuvants are added to some vaccines to help the body make a stronger immune response to the germ in the vaccine.
-Vaccines made from weakened, killed, or components of germs may need adjuvants to help the vaccine work better.
-The adjuvant allows for less doses of the vaccine to be given for protection from the disease.
+Vaccines made from weakened, killed, or components of germs may require adjuvants to help them work better.
+The adjuvant allows fewer doses of the vaccine to provide protection against the disease.

 Vaccines with adjuvants may cause local reactions like redness, swelling, and pain at the injection site.
-Sometimes these vaccines create systemic reactions like fever, chills, and body aches.
+Sometimes these vaccines cause systemic reactions such as fever, chills, and body aches.
 This happens more often than with vaccines that do not contain an adjuvant.

 Aluminum is one of the most abundant metals on earth, and found in plants, soil, water, air, household products, many of our foods and beverages, medicines, infant formula, breastmilk, building materials, and so much more.
 Aluminum salts have been used in vaccines since the 1930s and safety is continuing to be monitored.